seqan/seqan3/doc/tutorial/sam_file/index.md

 ## Accessing individual record members

-You can access the record member like this
+You can access a record member like this:

 \snippet doc/tutorial/sam_file/sam_file_sam_record.cpp main

-See seqan3::sam_record for all data accessor.
+See seqan3::sam_record for all data accessors.

 \assignment{Assignment 1: Accumulating mapping qualities}

 Let's assume we want to compute the average mapping quality of a SAM file.

 For this purpose, write a small program that
-    * only reads the mapping quality (seqan3::sam_record::mapping_quality) out of a SAM file and
+    * only reads the mapping quality (seqan3::sam_record::mapping_quality) of a SAM file and
     * computes the average of all qualities.

 Use the following file to test your program: